-The Vieux presbytère de Batiscan that has been opening its doors for more than 200 years.
+The Vieux presbytère de Batiscan has been opening its doors for more than 200 years.
 Built in 1816, this old presbytery is an architectural wonder retaining all its authenticity.
 Classified Heritage site, it is now a witness to our ancestors’ lives.

 Costumed Group tour (min.
 20 people)